saltstack/salt/doc/topics/venafi/venafi.rst

 :param str dns_name: Required.

-:param str zone: Optional.
+:param str zone: Required.
 Default value is "default".
 The zone on Venafi that
-    the domain belongs to.
+    the certificate request will be submitted to.

 :param str country=None: Optional.
 The two-letter ISO abbreviation for your
     country.